 Palo Alto - Dee Harley, of Harley Farms, sips her tea on a chilly November day in Pescadero, Calif., slightly more than an hour southeast of San Francisco.

-Her 200 goats – plump with children – are laying down in the green pastures.
+Her 200 goats are laying in the green pastures.
 And with tourist season over for the next three months, she has a brief chance to relax.

 Tours, dinners and weddings have allowed Harley Farms to stay small and do what it does best – create goat cheese.
 When Harley wants to make more money, she can simply add more tours.